 What are the new rules on overdraft fees?

-The rules on overdrafts will change from April 2020.
+The rules on overdrafts changed in April 2020.

-Under new government rules banks will no longer be able to charge fees to customers who drop into their overdraft.
+Under new government rules banks are no longer be able to charge high fees to customers who drop into their overdraft.
 This applies to both arranged and unarranged overdrafts.

 What is a monthly or annual account fee?

 Some banks charge you a monthly or annual fee to have a particular account.